Des Moines police confirm third homicide in 12 hours

 At this time the victim’s name is being withheld while family notifications are completed.
 Des Moines Police Department detectives are investigating this incident as a homicide.
 Evidence indicates that this incident is isolated to those directly involved and there is no ongoing

-Earlier Monday morning DMPD was called out to the 2600 block of 53rd street shortly before 3:00am.
+Earlier Monday morning DMPD was called out to the 2600 block of 53rd Street shortly before 3:00 am.
 When officers arrived they found 47-year-old Danielle Remily and her daughter, 20-year-old Emma Parker dead inside a home.
-A 22 year old male suspect is in the hospital in critical condition after suffered what appears to be a self-inflicted gunshot wound.
+A 22-year-old male suspect is in the hospital in critical condition after suffering what appears to be a self-inflicted gunshot wound.

 The double homicide is unrelated to the homicide investigation near McRae Park.